How to Create Sales, Onboarding, and Service Processes that will Wow Clients

 With me worrying about the next steps, she reassured me that she was about her business with weekly calls.

 The calls allowed us to discuss what was new and what I should be aware of.
 This call also gave her time to ask me any questions she needed answers to.
-Her accessibility made the experience a really nice one.
+Her accessibility made the experience enjoyable.

-She also stuck to her meeting times with me instead of canceling, showing me that she knew how to manage her time.
+She also stuck to her meeting times with me, instead of canceling, which showed me that she knew how to manage her time effectively.

 4. The business owner held a check-in call every 30 days.

-She scheduled a Zoom call every 30 days to recap all activities done over the past 30 days.
+She scheduled a Zoom call every 30 days to review all activities completed over the past month.
 She did this to make sure I understood her work's value and to address any of my questions or concerns.

 Creating an Amazing Service Process

-The service process is how you provide your services to a client.
+The service process refers to the way you deliver your services to a client.
 This means creating tasks, schedules, activities, and routines for how your service will be delivered.

 Part of this process includes the service itself.
 It also includes levels of client participation and contact.

-For this event planner, she not only pulled off a fantastic event but added a few touches to her service process that were memorable.
+For this event planner, she not only pulled off a fantastic event but also added a few memorable touches to her service process.

 Memorable Service Delivery Elements